-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST DECEMBER, 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST DECEMBER, 2022 (Expressed in Eastern Caribbean Dollars) (continued)

 11. TRADE AND OTHER RECEIVABLES (continued)

 Rebate due from Government of St. Kitts-Nevis is included in the prepayments and other receivables.
 The carrying value of trade and other receivables approximates fair value.
 Credit quality of the customer is assess based on regular monitoring of accounts receivables and actual incurred historical data.
 Customers credit risk is also managed by establishing defined limits based on the customer's ability to pay.
 Accounts receivable are unsecured.